Breaking Down The Rental Property Balance Sheet for Owners

 Microsoft Office offers a balance sheet with examples to get started that is easy to use and customize.

-Stessa offers a new rental property balance sheet as part of its free rental property financial management software.
+Stessa offers a new rental property balance sheet as part of its free plan.
 One of the big differences between a balance sheet from Stessa and other solutions is that Stessa focuses on current value versus depreciated value.

 By pulling current market values for each property in the assets section, Stessa reports owner equity in real time so that investors always know the true net worth of their real estate investments.